ADORSYS-GIS/fineract/doc/Mifos_Repoerting_Plugin_Guide.md

-# Mifos Reporting Plugin: A Comprehensive Guide
+# Mifos Reporting Plugin: A Comprehensive Guide.

 This document provides a complete guide to the Mifos Reporting Plugin for Apache Fineract, including installation, testing, usage, and frontend integration.